thatblindgeye/screenreader-outputs/basic html tags/button_tags.md

     <button type="button" disabled>Disabled</button>

-**Screen reader:** "disabled button unavailable"
+**Screen reader (using the dedicated shortcut key to navigate all buttons on the page):** "disabled button unavailable"

-**Note:** adding the disabled attribute to an element may cause it to either be skipped by a screen reader, leading to the user not being aware the element even exists, or the screen reader may announce the button as being "dimmed" or "unavailable".
+**Example Notes:** When the page first loaded and the screen reader announced the contents of the page, the above output was also announced.

+When tabbing to navigate the page, the screen reader did not announce the presence of the disabled button.
+This should be kept in mind in case a screen reader does not have a shortcut key to navigate all buttons on the page.

 <br><br>

     <button type="button" autofocus>Autofocused</button>

 **Screen reader:** "Autofocused button"

+**Example Notes:** The screen reader announced this button when the page finished loading, and may or may not then announce the contents of the entire page afterwards.

 <br><br>